OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 ## Overview

 *Phishing* is an email-based social engineering tactic that uses misplaced trust to extract information and access.
-Like other forms of social engineering, its purpose is to trick you (the target) into divulging information that can be used to access to  private data, networks or resources.
-Phishing is often  *Spear-phishing* is a form of phishing targeted at a particular individual or group.
+Like other forms of social engineering, its purpose is to trick you (the target) into divulging information that can be used to access to  private data, networks or resources. *Spear-phishing* is a form of phishing targeted at a particular individual or group.
 This sort of attack is widespread, common, and responsible for many [notorious examples](https://en.wikipedia.org/wiki/Podesta_emails) of data loss or leakage.

 Defending against phishing begins with *awareness* of particular risks and some basic safety *techniques* and can be aided by the use of certain *tools*.